niem94/niem94/_posts/2024-06-14-macos-as-a-developer-machine.md

 ---
-title: MacOS as a Developer Machine
+title: MacOS as a Developer Machine (WIP)
 layout: post
 ---